littlezaide/BurntcoatHead/themes.md

 ## Mi'kmaw tradition

 - how did Mi'kmaq use the land?
-- are their known uses of Burntcoat Head by the Mi'kmaq? [awaiting a discussion with Tim Bernard, director of history and culture at the Confederacy of Mainland Mi'kmaq]
+- are there known uses of Burntcoat Head by the Mi'kmaq? [awaiting a discussion with Tim Bernard, director of history and culture at the Confederacy of Mainland Mi'kmaq]
 - creation of Fundy by Kluscap's battle with Beaver

 ## the view